duke-leeth/decrypt_diversity_of_cryptocoins/README.md

 # Decrypt Diversity of Cryptocoins

 ## Summary
-A pipeline to show the correlation matrix (the latest one hour) as heatmap for streaming cryptocoins data.
+A pipeline to show the quasi-realtime correlation matrix (the latest one hour) as heatmap for streaming cryptocoins data.
 This project was built during being as a Data Engineering Fellow at Insight Data Science.

 * [Web service](http://decrypt-diversity-of-cryptocoins.site/) URL: decrypt-diversity-of-cryptocoins.site